Ted Williams: 1941

 In late August, Williams was hitting .402.
 Williams said that "just about everybody was rooting for me" to hit .400 in the season, including Yankee fans, who gave pitcher Lefty Gomez a "hell of a boo" after walking Williams with the bases loaded after Williams had gotten three straight hits one game in September.
 In mid-September, Williams was hitting .413, but dropped a point a game from then on.
 Before the final two games on September 28, a doubleheader against the Philadelphia Athletics, he was batting .39955, which would have been officially rounded up to .400.
 Red Sox manager Joe Cronin offered him the chance to sit out the final day, but he declined.
 "If I'm going to be a .400 hitter", he said at the time, "I want more than my toenails on the line."
 Williams went 6-for-8 on the day, finishing the season at .406.
 (Sacrifice flies were counted as at-bats in 1941; under today's rules, Williams would have hit between .411 and .419, based on contemporaneous game accounts.)
 Philadelphia fans ran out on the field to surround Williams after the game, forcing him to protect his hat from being stolen; he was helped into the clubhouse by his teammates.
-Along with his .406 average, Williams also hit 37 home runs and batted in 120 runs, missing the triple crown by five RBI.
+Along with his .406 average, Williams also hit 37 home runs and recorded 120 RBI in 143 games, missing the Triple Crown by five RBI.

-Williams's 1941 season is often considered to be the best offensive season of all time, though the MVP award would go to DiMaggio.
+Williams' 1941 season is often considered to be the best offensive season of all time, though the MVP award would go to DiMaggio.
 The .406 batting average—his first of six batting championships—is still the highest single-season average in Red Sox history and the highest batting average in the major leagues since 1924, and the last time any major league player has hit over .400 for a season after averaging at least 3.1 plate appearances per game. ("If I had known hitting .400 was going to be such a big deal", he quipped in 1991, "I would have done it again.")
-Williams's on-base percentage of .553 and slugging percentage of .735 that season are both also the highest single-season averages in Red Sox history.
+Williams' on-base percentage of .553 and slugging percentage of .735 that season are both also the highest single-season averages in Red Sox history.
 The .553 OBP stood as a major league record until it was broken by Barry Bonds in 2002 and his .735 slugging percentage was the highest mark in the major leagues between 1932 and 1994.
 His OPS of 1.287 that year, a Red Sox record, was the highest in the major leagues between 1923 and 2001.
 Despite playing in only 143 games that year, Williams led the league with 135 runs scored and 37 home runs, and he finished third with 335 total bases, the most home runs, runs scored, and total bases by a Red Sox player since Jimmie Foxx's in 1938.
 Williams placed second in MVP voting; DiMaggio won, 291 votes to 254, on the strength of his record-breaking 56-game hitting streak and league-leading 125 RBI.